Mammogram vs. Breast MRI vs. Ultrasound: Understanding Your Breast Imaging Options

 According to the National Comprehensive Cancer Network, all women at average risk for breast cancer should have a screening mammogram every year beginning at age 40.

 If you are experiencing unusual symptoms or if any signs of breast cancer are detected during a screening mammogram, your doctor will order a diagnostic mammogram.
-This type of mammogram is done to provide a closer look at any areas of concern and help your doctor determine if further testing is needed.
+This type of mammogram is performed to provide a closer examination of any areas of concern and help your doctor determine if further testing is necessary.

 Both types of mammograms are performed using the same mammography equipment, which is a machine designed to study breast tissue using X-rays.